mikeybanez/react-quiz-maker/README.md

 Component styling is kept to a minimum of a few global CSS files, and some usage of inline styles.

 My file organization structure currently puts globally reusable components (such as `<TextInput>`) into `src/components`; however, components specific to a Page, even if repeatedly used in that page, should belong to `src/pages/SpecificPage`.
+I did not bother making wrapper components for rarely used elements in here such as `<select>`, as it's only used two times in the entire repo.

 `<TransitionButton>` is specifically created to show (at least in code) some way of handling loading and error states, as required in the specifications --- even if this is not easily visible when using locally hosted backend.
 I'm sure artificially slowing down responses will help with this.